 4.1.
 Climate and Weather Networks

-Most stations in the GRYN region are associated with at least one of eight major weather/climate networks (Table 4.1).
+Most stations in the UCBN are associated with one of at least 18 weather/climate networks (Table 4.1).
 Brief descriptions of each weather/climate network are provided below (see Appendix F for greater detail).